Focus

 One-Minute-Homily

 > Most of the time, most of us pretty much take life for granted.
-Until we are old or get sick, or our lives are threatened by something like a pandemic, we don't think much about death, and we don't think much about what's important and what isn't.
+Until we are old, or get sick, or a loved one dies—until we have a life-and-death experience of some kind--we don't think much about death or about the things that are really important and those that are not.

 > In this week's Gospel, Lazarus and his sisters have a life-and-death experience.
 Jesus restores Lazarus to life--a life-and-death experience which no doubt helped Lazarus and his loved ones appreciate what is really important in this life and the life to come.